iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 * [CheckpointProps]($backend)
 * [LocalBriefcaseProps]($common)

-Each of these interfaces originally had only a member `changeSetId: string`, In 2.19, for backwards compatibility, a new member `changeSetIndex: number` was added.
+Each of these interfaces originally had only a member `changeSetId: string`, In 2.19, for backwards compatibility, a new member `changeSetIndex?: number` was added.
 In V3 those two members are now replaced with a single member `changeset: ChangesetIdWithIndex`.
 Note that this is a breaking change, and you may have to adjust your code.
 To get the changeset Id, use `changeset.id`.
 To get the changeset Index, use `changeset.index` (may be undefined).
 In V4, this will become `changeset: ChangesetIndexAndId` and index will be required.

 > Note: "Changeset" is one word.
 Apis should not use a capital "S" when referring to them.